-At The Law Firm of J. Hector Moreno, Jr. & Associates in San Jose, our attorneys can help you seek a modification – or oppose one that will adversely affect you – of arrangements for child custody, spousal or child support, or other ongoing commitments in a divorce case.
+At in San Jose, our attorneys can help you seek a modification – or oppose one that will adversely affect you – of arrangements for child custody, spousal or child support, or other ongoing commitments in a divorce case.

 Ordinarily, an upward or downward adjustment in payment obligations will depend upon the moving party’s ability to demonstrate a change in circumstances, such as involuntary unemployment, a period of disability, a change in the child’s needs, or other factors beyond the control of the person making or receiving the payments.

 Child custody and visitation arrangements are also subject to modification, as in cases where a parent’s hours of employment change or when a parent decides to move to a location distant from the Bay Area.
 Whether you need an adjustment in your custody arrangement, or oppose the other parent’s proposal for a change, we can explain your rights and obligations, and go to work to protect your core interests.